 And of course you don’t have to be as lazy as me – it’s totally fine to chop your own veggies and cook your noodles if you prefer.
 You will still amaze your family/friends/dog by how fast you get that mighty tasty plate of food on the table! 🙂

-- rice or egg noodles (I used 225 grams/8 ounces fresh rice noodles)
+- 8 ounces rice or egg noodles I used fresh rice noodles

-- roughly 225 gram/8 ounce rump steak (or any steak of your choice), sliced into about 1cm-wide strips
+- 8 ounce rump steak or any steak of your choice, sliced into about 1cm-wide strips

-- 4 good tablespoons hoisin sauce, mixed with 60ml/2 fluid ounces water (see note below)
+- 4 tablespoons hoisin sauce mixed with 4 tablespoons water (see note below)

 - sesame seeds for sprinking